Chiral oscillations in terms of the zitterbewegung effect

-\end{widetext} since $2 h a_{\s}$ is equal to the unity for well defined spin up/down (helicity) states.
+\end{widetext} since $2 h a_{\s}$ is unitary for positive and negative definite helicity states.

-The physical significance of the above results is discussed in a very subtle way in \cite{DeL98}.
-They demonstrated that, for a gaussian initial wave function and if the initial state has average chirality zero, the oscillations of the {\em left-right} (L-R) chiralities cancel and there is again no overall oscillation.
+The physical relevance of the above obtained results is discussed in \cite{DeL98}, in particular, for a gaussian state describing and initial wave function which has null averaged chirality: chiral {\em left-right} oscillations mutually cancel and there is no overall oscillation.
 It could be the origin of an apparent paradox.
-In order to reproduce the ideas presented in \cite{DeL98} we observe that for any mass-eigenstate represented by plane wave solutions of the Dirac equation with mass, the rest-frame wave function is always an equal mixture of both chiralities.
-This is easily verified when

-where $\psi_{L,R}$ correspond respectively to chirality quantum numbers $\mp 1$.
-It could be shown that, in the rest frame of a particle, we have

-Note that this result is not Lorentz invariant since a Lorentz {\em boost} is not a unitary transformation.
-Thus, while the cross section is Lorentz invariant the chiral probabilities are not.
-This seems to suggest that probabilities measurements are chiral independent.
-We seem to have an argument against the physical significance of chiral oscillations.
-The reply to this objection based upon the Lorentz invariance is simply that in any given Lorentz frame chiral oscillations are manifestly important because of the chiral projection form (V-A) of the charged weak currents.
-The chiral probability variations produced by Lorentz transformations (even if $\gamma^5$ commutes with the Lorentz generators) are automatically compensated by the wave function normalization conditions\footnote{In fact, the analytical form of localization is not frame independent.} and the Lorentz transformations of the intermediate vector bosons and other participating particles.
+Just to avoid to reproduce the same ideas already presented in \cite{DeL98}, while the cross sections are Lorentz invariant, the chiral probabilities are not, which suggests that probabilities measurements are chiral independent, ruining the physical significance of chiral oscillations.
+The objection based upon the Lorentz invariance replied by the argument that, at any given Lorentz frame, chiral oscillations are important because of the chiral projection form (V-A) of the charged weak currents.
+The chiral probability variations produced by Lorentz transformations (even if $\Gamma^5$ commutes with the Lorentz generators) are reversely compensated by the wave function normalization and the Lorentz transformations of the weak interaction vector bosons and other interacting particles.